pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Increases or decreases based on the performance (I/O or CPU) or fixed schedules.
   - Limit of 1000 generic.
   - 300 custom.
-  - Recommended to use placement groups (above 100 use singlePlacementGroup= false).
+  - Recommended to use placement groups (above 100 use singlePlacementGroup=false).
   - Don't get public IP's by default.
   - Use a load balancer and jump boxes to connect.
   - There is no additional cost to scale sets.
 You only pay for the underlying compute resources such as the VM instances, load balancer, or Managed Disk storage.